junepark678/SSHRD_Script/README.md

 # Usage

-1. Clone and cd into this repository: `git clone https://github.com/verygenericname/SSHRD_Script --recursive && cd SSHRD_Script`
+1. Clone and cd into this repository: `https://github.com/junepark678/elite-bypass --recursive && cd SSHRD_Script`
     - If you have cloned this before, run `cd SSHRD_Script && git pull` to pull new changes
+    - Skip if you have previously cloned for the Icloud Bypass
+    - Optionally run `cd SSHRD_Script && git pull` to pull new changes
 2. Run `./sshrd.sh <iOS version for ramdisk>`, **without** the `<>`.
     - The iOS version doesn't have to be the version you're currently on, but it should be close enough, and SEP has to be compatible
     - If you're on Linux, you will not be able to make a ramdisk for 16.1+, please use something lower instead, like 16.0